How to fight a denial or termination of eligibility for the Housing and Essential Needs (HEN) referral program for medical reasons

-You have info that might change the decision.
+- You have information that might change the decision.
 Your DSHS worker or supervisor will only consider it if you reapply.
-You can reapply while also trying to use the new info in your administrative hearing.
+You can reapply while also trying to use the new information in your administrative hearing.
 The approval of a new application probably will not go back to the date you first applied, or to the date DSHS first denied you HEN.

 Contact the Administrative Hearing Coordinator (AHC) at the local DSHS office.
 The AHC represents DSHS in the hearing.
-Many cases settle beforehand if you point out that DSHS made a mistake or you get more medical info.
+Many cases settle beforehand if you point out that DSHS made a mistake or if you get more medical information.

-Why the medical info does not prove you cannot work.
+- Why the medical information does not prove you cannot work.

-*DSHS may not put in the administrative hearing packet medical info favorable to you.
+- DSHS may not put in the administrative hearing packet medical information that is favorable to you.
 (See next section.)

 Ask the AHC for any other rules DSHS used in its decision besides the rules its notice stated.
 The HEN referral incapacity rules are in WAC 388-447.
-You can read them at the DSHS office, your public library, or online at http://apps.leg.wa.gov/wac/default.aspx.
+You can read them at the DSHS office, your public library, or online.

 Ask the AHC to explain anything about DSHS's decision you do not understand.
 Ask what evidence would change DSHS' decision.
 If you get that evidence, DSHS may change its decision without a hearing.

 Before the hearing, the AHC must give you an Administrative Hearing packet with details about their case and all documents DSHS will use as evidence.
-Start getting ready for your hearing before getting this packet.
+Start getting ready for your hearing before you get this packet.

-*If you are a client of the Department of Vocational Rehabilitation (DVR), ask your DVR counselor for copies of all medical or vocational info in your DVR file that may help.
+- If you are a client of the Department of Vocational Rehabilitation (DVR), ask your DVR counselor for copies of all medical or vocational information in your DVR file that may help.

+Maybe.
 If you believe more medical evaluations will prove your case, ask DSHS to set this up and pay for it.
 You must have good reason why you need the evaluation to review your ability to work.
-Some examples:

-DSHS made their decision without getting evaluations of all your medical problems they know about.
+- DSHS made their decision without getting evaluations of all your medical problems that they know about.

-You have a history of a medical problem you still believe keeps you from working.
+- You have a history of a medical problem that you still believe keeps you from working.
 No one evaluated it.

 If the ALJ does not order DSHS to pay, try to get an evaluation from another doctor yourself.
 Try seeing a doctor you saw in the past.

 Finally, you can ask the ALJ at the hearing to order DSHS to pay for more evaluations.
-Any further evaluations you get may persuade the AHC to settle the case or rule for you at the hearing.
+More evaluations could persuade the AHC to settle the case or rule for you at the hearing.

 If you cannot settle your case beforehand, you should testify at the hearing about how your medical problems limit what you can do.
 The WAC rules, DSHS evaluation forms, PEP form, and Administrative Hearing packet will help you focus.